SARATH THARAYILST

 Ask clarifying questions

 What do they actually believe, specifically?
 What experience, observation, or piece of evidence led them to that position?
 What do they fear the opposing side would do if it held power?
-Listen to the answers rather than preparing your response.
+Listen to the answers rather than preparing your response while they speak.

 Identify the underlying value